OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

            $ pdflatex
            $ X
       ..
-        comment: So this converts an existing .tex file to a pdf?
+        comment:: So this converts an existing .tex file to a pdf?
 Why needed here?

      An editor window should open after typing: